bruin-data/bruin/docs/platforms/synapse.md

 # Microsoft Azure Synapse

-Bruin supports Azure Synapse as a data warehouse, which means you can use it to build data pipelines on Synapse.
+Bruin supports Azure Synapse as a data platform, which means you can use it to build data pipelines on Synapse.

 ## Connection
 Synapse connection is configured the same way as Microsoft SQL Server connection, check [SQL Server connection](mssql.md#connection) for more details.